Arun Kapur: We Need To Be The Wind Beneath Students' Wings

 Please introduce yourself and your innovation

-The magic bullet to this actually was His Majesty The King Of Bhutan who, when he heard about this, he brought in his wisdom, he’s young, he’s 35 years old, but his wisdom is way beyond.
-So we’re actually in many ways implementing a lot of things that he has brought to the picture and therefore we are able to do this and we’re able to make sure it is designed in such a way that it can flourish in different physical or geographical environments, it’s not just built for this one place.
+The magic bullet to this was His Majesty The King Of Bhutan who brought in his wisdom (he’s 35 years old, but his wisdom is way beyond!).
+Actually, in many ways, we're implementing a lot of things that he has brought to the picture and therefore we are able to do this and to make sure it is designed in such a way that it can flourish in different physical or geographical environments, it’s not just built for this one place.

 What should the next 100 years of education look like?

 Since time immemorial we’ve had rites of passage, growing up, going from children to adults.
 That’s not going to change, there will always be rites of passage.